-- d) A description of how the filed deviation will be applied to the current rates, rating values, programs, and procedures.
-Such rating methodology must conform to the Premium Algorithm most recently promulgated by the Workers' Compensation Rating and Inspection Bureau of Massachusetts ("WCRIB"). - e) On an individual company basis, dollar values and percentages for each of the last three available policy years: - 1) Massachusetts standard premium at bureau Designated Statistical Reporting level; - 2) premium adjustments due to All Risks Adjustment Program premium; - 3) cumulative paid indemnity losses; 4) case indemnity loss reserves; - 5) cumulative paid medical losses; and 6) case medical loss reserves.
+- e) Using the Deviation Support Forms provided below, display both dollar values and percentages on individual company or company group basis as specified for each of the last three available policy years (SIGS need provide the same information for at least the latest two-year period:

+- 1) Massachusetts standard premium at bureau Designated Statistical Reporting level;

+- 2) Undeviated standard earned premium;

+- 3) Premium adjustments due to All Risks Adjustment Program premium;

+- 4) Cumulative paid indemnity losses;

+- 5) Indemnity case loss reserves;

+- 6) Cumulative paid medical losses;

+- 7) Medical case loss reserves;

+- 8) Cumulative paid DCCE (ALAE);

+- 9) DCCE (ALAE) case reserves;

 The evaluation date should be the latest available year-end evaluation, and this date should be identified.
-All values should be defined consistent with the corresponding values reportable on Call #2 of the Massachusetts Workers' Compensation Statistical Plan (Part II). - f) On a reporting group basis, dollar values and percentages of standard earned premium for each of the last three available "calendar years: 1) Commission and Brokerage Expense; 2) All Other acquisition expense; 3) Direct Written Premium; 4) Direct Standard Earned Premium; 5) Adjusting and Other Expenses; 6) Defense and Cost Containment Expenses; and 7) Direct Losses Net of Deductibles.
-All values should be defined consistent with the corresponding values reportable on Call # 6 of the Massachusetts Workers' Compensation Statistical Plan (Part II) and/or with statutory Page 14 Annual Statement filings. - g) A completed Deviation Abstract form (referenced in the Division online checklist). - h) If the filing includes a request for a -15% or greater deviation for any class, an actuarial justification demonstrating that such a rate deviation will not result in inadequate premiums and a signed certification by an associate or fellow of the Casualty Actuarial Society indicating (i) that he or she has reviewed the material submitted to the Division; (ii) that this material is true and accurate to the best of his or her knowledge, information, and belief; and (iii) that it is his or her opinion that the premiums resulting from the proposed deviation will be adequate, and neither predatory nor likely to be destructive of competition in the Commonwealth.
+All values should be defined consistent with the corresponding values reportable on Call #2 of the Massachusetts Workers' Compensation Statistical Plan (Part II).

+f) On a reporting group or SIG basis, dollar values and percentages of standard earned premium for each of the last three available calendar years (at least two years for SIGs):

+1) Direct Written Premium; 2) Direct Standard Earned Premium; 3) Commission and Brokerage Expense; 4) Other acquisition expense; 5) Direct Losses Net of Deductibles; and 6) Adjusting and Other Expenses; 6) Defense and Cost Containment Expenses (ULAE).
+All values should be defined consistent with the corresponding values reportable on Call #6 of the Massachusetts Workers' Compensation Statistical Plan (Part II) and/or with statutory Page 14 Annual Statement filings.

+- g) A completed Deviation Abstract form (referenced in the Division online checklist). - h) If the filing includes a request for a -15% or greater deviation for any class, an actuarial justification demonstrating that such a rate deviation will not result in inadequate premiums and a signed certification by an associate or fellow of the Casualty Actuarial Society indicating (i) that he or she has reviewed the material submitted to the Division; (ii) that this material is true and accurate to the best of his or her knowledge, information, and belief; and (iii) that it is his or her opinion that the premiums resulting from the proposed deviation will be adequate and neither predatory nor likely to be destructive of competition in the Commonwealth.

+Companies should use the Deviation Support Forms provided below to provide the information required above in (a)-(g) of this section

-A group wishing to apply different deviations to different 'classes' (i.e., workers' compensation industrial classifications currently approved by the Division for the entire industry) must provide all of above elements (a)-(h) for the relevant individual classes or groups of classes.
+An insurer or SIG wishing to apply different deviations to different 'classes' (i.e., workers' compensation industrial classifications currently approved by the Division for the entire industry) must provide all of above elements (a)-(h) for the relevant individual classes or groups of classes.

-- 2. Deadlines for Deviation Filings to be effective on or after April 1, 2014 - (a) Workers' Compensation Insurance Companies
+- 2. Deadlines for Deviation Filings to be effective on or after July 1, 2016 - (a) Workers' Compensation Insurance Companies